Cyber Security Awareness Training for Employees

 Anonymous Online Feedback

 Gathering anonymous online feedback after training employees on cyber security is a key strategy for collecting genuine insights into how the training has affected employees’ attitudes and practices regarding cybersecurity.
 This approach allows employees to share their thoughts freely without fear of repercussions.
-The feedback collected can highlight which parts of the training are effective and engaging and which areas require improvements to enhance learning outcomes and overall effectiveness.

 Long-Term Impact Analysis